jefferybennett/labs/AzureIoTDay1/README.md

         - Click the Create button.

 ## Use the Azure IoT Device Explorer to Register your Device

+- **NOTE** - If you're utilizing the Azure IoT Suite Remote Monitoring solution, register your device in its web portal.

 - Download and install the [Azure IoT Device Explorer](https://github.com/Azure/azure-iot-sdks/releases/download/2016-11-17/SetupDeviceExplorer.msi)
 - Open the Device Explorer.